gtzilla/fastFrag/README.md

 Currently, this project is limited to a handful of projects where I have been directly involved to some degree, for instance the bit.ly Chrome extension and fic.ly writes like as well as several projects I have yet to make public.
 See a list of my open projects [here on github](http://github.com/gregory80)

 If you are using fastFrag -[tell use about it](http://github.com/gregory80/fastFrag/issues)!
 We will list your project and a link to the project homepage here.
-As well as a brief description, <fastfrag.org> has also been acquired and will feature people using the template.
+As well as a brief description, <fastfrag.org> has also been acquired and will feature people using the template, in the future.